Lotus Miner: setup a high performance miner

 - The Lotus Miner configuration folder is created at

-- The difference between owner and worker addresses is explained in the miner wallets guide.
+- The difference between owner and worker addresses is explained in the miner addresses guide.
 As mentioned above, we recommend using two separate addresses.
 If the

 --workerflag is not provided, the owner address will be used.
 Control addresses can be added later when the miner is running.